AntonOresten/CallMode.jl/README.md

 # CallMode

 Function calls with commas and parentheses?
-Over it.
-Call Mode is here to break free.
+Blasphemy.
+Call Mode is here to help you break free.

-Activate Call Mode in the REPL with a closing parenthesis, `)`, marking the end of our bond with legacy syntax.
+Activate Call Mode in the REPL with a closing parenthesis, `)`, symbolizing the end of our bond with the obsolete legacy syntax.

 ```julia
 julia> using CallMode